eduardz1/Bachelor-Thesis/chapters/tools-and-technologies.typ

     === Protégé

-    // TODO: add a screenshot of the protégé interface
+    Protégé is a free and open-source ontology editor and framework for building intelligent systems @protege.

+    It is developed by a team from Stanford University and it provides a suite of tools to construct domain models and knowledge-based applications with ontologies.

+    Protégé fully supports the OWL 2 Web Ontology Language and RDF specifications and that made it the tool of choice for the project, the following is an image of the interface in which we can see details about the Basilicum class and related instances.

+    #figure(
+      image("../img/protege.png")
+    )

     == SMOL Language

-    `SMOL` is an OO programming language in its early developement stages, it allows us to:
+    `SMOL` is an OO programming language in its early development stages, it allows us to:
-    - Interact with the `InfluxDB` and read data from the database, directly without the need of a third party libraries
+    - Interact with the `InfluxDB` and read data from the database, directly without the need for third-party libraries
     - Read and query the knowledge graph, mapping the data to objects in the heap
-    - Map the program state to a knowledge graph by means of semantic lifting, the program state can be then queried to extract information about the state of the system
+    - Map the program state to a knowledge graph through semantic lifting, the program state can be then queried to extract information about the state of the system
-    - Represent and run simulation and interact with `modelica`
+    - Represent and run the simulation and interact with `Modelica`

-    It will be treated in more details in its dedicated section.
+    It will be treated in more detail in its dedicated section.

   ]
 )